Pelvic Floor Physiotherapy

 During the first part of your appointment, Shannon or Rosemarie will take a thorough history of your pelvic floor condition.
-They may give you additional questionnaires to fillout if they feel it is appropriate.
-They will explain the process of the assessment and give you a chance to ask questions and give your approval to proceed with the physical assessment.
+They may give you additional questionnaires to fill out if they feel it is appropriate.
+They will explain the process of the assessment and give you a chance to ask questions and to give your approval before proceeding with the physical assessment.
 They will usually start with some education and an external assessment.
-A internal pelvic floor assessment (vaginal and/or rectal) is then (or may be) performed to provide invaluable information on the condition of the pelvic floor, including muscle strength, tightness, endurance, symmetry, presence of prolapse, adhesions.
+A internal pelvic floor assessment (vaginal and/or rectal) is then (or may be) performed to provide invaluable information on the condition of the pelvic floor - including muscle strength, tightness, endurance, symmetry, presence of prolapse, adhesions.

-Treatment options are discussed and initiated if time allows.
+Treatment options are discussed and initiated as time allows.

 Your second and follow up visits:

-Shannon and Rosemarie have an extensive toolkit of treatment options that they can provide for you and they’ll choose the most appropriate treatment plan for you based on their ongoing assessment and re-evaluation of your pelvic health concern as your treatment progresses.
+Shannon and Rosemarie have an extensive toolkit of treatment options that they can provide, and they’ll choose the most appropriate treatment plan for you based on their ongoing assessment and re-evaluation of your pelvic health concerns as your treatment progresses.

 Treatment Options that may be included in your session: